MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/connectors/connector-intro.md

 ---
 title: Add connectors to a card (Preview)
-description: Learn how to add connectors to your Microsoft Power Apps cards. ms.date: 09/20/2022 ms.topic: how-to
+description: Learn how to add connectors to your cards for Microsoft Power Apps. ms.date: 09/20/2022 ms.topic: how-to
 author: iaanw